What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 Corticosteroids

 Corticosteroids are laboratory-made hormones that work similarly to the natural hormone cortisol to dampen inflammation.
 Studies have found that prednisone, prednisolone, and deflazacort (Emflaza) can improve muscle strength, lower the risk of scoliosis, and improve lung function.
+Vamorolone (Agamree) is a drug that works similarly to steroids to help treat DMD symptoms in people 2 and up.

-Many children with DMD start taking heart medications by age 10 to prevent the progression of heart disease.
+Many children with DMD start taking heart medications by age 10 to prevent the development of heart disease.
 Examples include blood pressure medications that relax blood vessels and take stress off of the heart muscle.

 Exon-Skipping Therapies